 Want to go bear watching and see them salmon fish in the wild?
-Katmai National Park, located in the remote corner of Southwest Alaska, is approximately 1.5 hours via plane from Homer.
-Katmai is home to the largest population of protected brown bears in North America and is the best place to go bear watching in the United States, and possibly the world.
+Then read on to find out what it’s like to watch and photograph bears in Katmai National Park in Alaska.
+Katmai is located in the remote corner of Southwest Alaska, approximately 1.5 hours via plane from Homer.
+And it is home to the largest population of protected brown bears in North America and is the best place to go bear watching in the United States, and possibly the world.

 Getting to Katmai National Park

 In planning our trip to Katmai, we found the best way to access Katmai is via plane from Homer given it is too far for a day trip from Anchorage.
 After reading many reviews and speaking with the owner, I made our reservations to go bear watching at Katmai through Steller Air Service in Homer.